 If - for example due to forest fires - the concentration of particulates rises to a level that is harmful to health, asthmatics experience more symptoms and require more medication.
 The risk of having to be hospitalised due to an asthmatic attack also increases on such days.

-How far the wind carries the air polluted with particulate matter was demonstrated at the end of June 2019, when a fire broke out on a former military training area in Lübtheen (Mecklenburg-Western Pomerania).
-Of the total 6,200 hectares of forest area, a total of between 1,200 and 1,300 hectares had been affected by the fire.
-Due to the overgrown forest roads and the load of old ammunition, the extinguishing work was massively delayed.
-For many days, the fire brigade was busy containing this devastating forest fire.
-During this time, the concentration of particulates in the surrounding area rose exorbitantly due to the fire.
-Michael Barczok, a lung specialist from Ulm, spoke in the Schweriner Volkszeitung of a "catastrophic situation" for the lungs, as they are exposed to a "gigantic load of air pollutants of the most varied composition".
+Just how far the wind carries the air contaminated with particulates was demonstrated at the end of June 2019 when a fire broke out on a former military training area in Lübtheen (Mecklenburg-Western Pomerania).
+Of the total 6,200 hectares of forest area, between 1,200 and 1,300 hectares were affected by the fire.
+The overgrown forest paths and the contamination from old ammunition massively delayed the fire-fighting work.
+The fire department spent many days containing this devastating forest fire.
+During this time, the concentration of particulate matter in the surrounding area rose exorbitantly as a result of the fire.

 Exceeding of particulates limits due to forest fire